Key players involved in Supreme Court prorogation case

 The victims’ rights campaigner, whose son was murdered by loyalist paramilitaries in 1997, is one of three individuals bringing a legal challenge in Belfast, arguing that a no-deal Brexit would damage the Northern Ireland peace process.

-Unlike in England and Wales and Scotland, cases in Northern Ireland cannot leapfrog straight to the Supreme Court, so Mr McCord’s case was heard by the Court of Appeal in Belfast on Monday – and he has also been given permission to intervene at the Supreme Court.
+Unlike in England and Wales and Scotland, cases in Northern Ireland cannot leapfrog straight to the Supreme Court, so Mr McCord’s case was heard by the Court of Appeal in Belfast last Monday – and he was also given permission to intervene at the Supreme Court.

 – The Supreme Court justices

-For only the second time in the court’s history, an 11-strong panel of justices will hear the joined cases – the first time being Mrs Miller’s Article 50 case.
+For only the second time in the court’s history, an 11-strong panel of justices heard the joined cases – the first time being Mrs Miller’s Article 50 case.

-The panel will be headed by Supreme Court president Lady Hale and also includes deputy president Lord Reed, who will become president in January when Lady Hale retires.
+The panel was headed by Supreme Court president Lady Hale and also included deputy president Lord Reed, who will become president in January when Lady Hale retires.

 Most Read